apache/beam/website/www/site/content/en/documentation/programming-guide.md

 }
 {{< /highlight >}}

-At this point, we have a SDF that supports [runner-initiated splits](#runner-initiated-split) enabling dynamic work rebalancing.
+At this point, we have an SDF that supports [runner-initiated splits](#runner-initiated-split) enabling dynamic work rebalancing.
 To increase the rate at which initial parallelization of work occurs or for those runners that do not support runner-initiated splitting, we recommend providing a set of initial splits: